wieslawsoltes/Core2D/docs/studio-secondary-views.md

 ## Export

 The export wizard keeps the existing step models, validation, exporter options, scope hierarchy, destination templates, preview, execution, and navigation commands.
 Its presentation uses a top step rail, contextual step heading, common input controls, a scrollable body, and a persistent navigation footer.
 Step indicators are status displays, not clickable shortcuts that bypass validation.
 The destination template controls now occupy their own grid row instead of overlapping the output-folder row.
+The step's shared context is publicly readable, but not serialized, so compiled templates can access its live properties.
 No new export formats or changes to rendering pipelines are introduced.

 ## Validation and boundaries

 The added tests instantiate the real library and export views, asset projections and model identity, native source editing and grammar lifecycle, text-binding insertion, modal sizing/focus/closing, and both theme variants.
+Preview tests sample rendered block pixels before and after reattachment and verify that the shared renderer's zoom state is restored.
 Existing canvas, guide, selection, docking, property, and editor-catalog tests remain enabled.

 ```sh
 git submodule update --init --recursive